-It is possible - and, in practice, quite common - that the testator would like to favour the surviving spouse over common issue during the lifetime of the surviving spouse.
+It is possible - and in practice quite common - that the testator would like to favour the surviving spouse over common issue during the lifetime of the surviving spouse.
 By a testamentary disposition, the testator may grant the surviving spouse a usufruct of the entire part of the estate passing to their common issue.
 This usufruct replaces the statutory succession right due to the spouse where the common issue are co-heirs with the spouse.
-In addition to this usufruct, the free quota is one-quarter of the estate.
-By making this disposition, the forced heirship rights of the issue are infringed because they receive the assets of the estate charged with the usufruct.
-Common issue of the testator must accept this, as long as the surviving spouse does not remarry (CC, Article 473).
+In addition to this usufruct, the free quota is one quarter of the estate.
+By making this disposition, the forced heirship rights of the issue are infringed, because they receive the assets of the estate charged with the usufruct.
+Common issue of the testator must accept this, as long as the surviving spouse does not remarry (Article 473, CC).

-In order to favour the surviving spouse the most, the usufruct on three-quarters of the estate can be endowed and the remaining one-quarter of the estate passed on to the surviving spouse as his or her own property.
+In order to favour the surviving spouse the most, the usufruct on three quarters of the estate can be endowed and the remaining one quarter (free quota) of the estate passed on to the surviving spouse as their own property.